 In 2024, we published a recipe book with more than 15 models for Engaging Beyond Our Walls (EBOW) with neighborhood games and interactive stories.
 The publication is based on our work with 50+ libraries in the EBOW project, funded by IMLS.
 The project also features curricula and workshops for DIY projects, civic institutions and even university courses.

-Tools and Tactics for the field
+More tools and tactics for the field

-Our tools and tactics overview page gives a detailed list.
+- Our tools and tactics overview page gives a detailed list.